In the neighbourhood: Esch-sur-Alzette

 Esch-sur-Alzette also has a shooting range, field ice rink, tennis centre, beach volleyball courts, and two sports centres.
 You can find out more about these, the facilities they offer, and opening times/prices here.
 You’ll find a comprehensive list of the many sports clubs in the locality here.

 You will not be at a loss for something to do in Esch, which has numerous arts, music and creative venues.
-In 2022 the city will be the European Capital of Culture and there has been a huge investment in this.
-Esch-sur-Alzette is also home to the annual LGBTIQ Pride Week known also as Gaymat, which celebrates with a parade and a programme of events.
+In 2022, the city is a European Capital of Culture with numerous cultural events taking place weekly.
+Esch-sur-Alzette is also home to the annual LGBTIQ+ Pride Week, which celebrates with a parade and a programme of events in July.